mattias-joelson/satisfactory_blueprints/factories/blueprints.md

 ## Railway System

 All railway blueprints are 3 x 3 foundations using concrete only.
-Blueprints with electric connection should be connected with cable so that the pillar sockets provide electricity.
+Blueprints with electric connection should be connected with cable so that the support sockets provide electricity.

 | blueprint                          | walled foundation  |      railway       |   block signals    | electric connection | support top with outlets | used for                                                                      |
 |------------------------------------|:------------------:|:------------------:|:------------------:|:-------------------:|:------------------------:|-------------------------------------------------------------------------------|